Sharon Epperson, named one of "12 to Watch in TV News" in 2018, can be seen regularly on CNBC television and other media platforms.

-Epperson was named one of the "Best Personal Finance Experts of 2014."
-In addition to reporting for CNBC and CNBC Digital, she hosts the weekly original CNBC Digital video program, "Retire Well", which is CNBC's top-performing digital show.
-She also appears regularly on the syndicated program On the Money and Public Television's Nightly Business Report.
-Both shows are produced by CNBC.
+She hosts the CNBC Digital original video series, "Retire Well" and "Your Money, Your Future."
+She appears regularly on the syndicated program On the Money and Public Television's Nightly Business Report.
+Both TV shows are produced by CNBC.
 Epperson is also a regular contributor on NBC's Today, NBC Nightly News, MSNBC and NBC affiliates nationwide.

 Her book, The Big Payoff: 8 Steps Couples Can Take to Make the Most of Their Money-and Live Richly Ever After, was a finalist for the Books for a Better Life Awards, honoring works that have "changed the lives of millions."
 She also was a contributing writer for The Experts' Guide to Doing Things Faster.

 Her personal finance expertise has been featured in numerous publications, including The Wall Street Journal, The Washington Post, The Boston Globe, USA Weekend, Self, Essence, Ebony and TIME, where she had covered business, culture, social issues and health as a correspondent prior to joining CNBC.